• Skip to primary navigation

 }

-The loop in calculate_sum runs through the array a and sums all the elements of the array.
-The loop in calculate_distance runs through a list of 2D points and calculates the distance between each pair of them.
+runs through a list of 2D points and calculates the distance between each pair of them.

-In terms of number of operations, the calculate_sum loop, for each iteration of the loop, loads one float from the memory and performs one floating-point addition operation.
-The calculate_distance loop loads four floats and stores one float, and also performs thirteen floating-point operations (two subtractions, two additions, three multiplications, and a square root which counts as six floating-point operations).
+loop loads four floats and stores one float, and also performs thirteen floating-point operations (two subtractions, two additions, three multiplications, and a square root which counts as six floating-point operations).

 The ratio between the number of executed operations and the number of bytes transferred between the CPU and the memory is called arithmetic intensity.
-Assuming the size of a float is 4 bytes, in the case of calculate_sum loop, we have a computational intensity of 0.25.
-In the case of calculate_distance loop, we have a computational intensity of 13 / (5 * 4) = 0.65.
+Assuming the size of a float is 4 bytes, in the case of calculate_sum

 Smaller arithmetic intensity means a larger pressure on the memory subsystem, and conversely, larger arithmetic intensity means a larger pressure on the CPUs computational resources.
 There is no exact point where this transition happens; it will depend on the machine you are running your code.
-In our example, the function calculate_sum puts higher pressure on the memory subsystem, and the function calculate_distance puts higher pressure on the computational resources of the CPU.
-But how does that relate to the peak performance?
+In our example, the function calculate_sum

 This is where the roofline model steps in.
 For a loop with a fixed arithmetic intensity there is an upper limit on the number of floating-point operations per second (FLOPS).
 This is conveniently represented as a two-dimensional graph: